press-record/finding-satan/README.md

 # finding-satan
 An open source project for conspiracy theorists.
-Who is behind these conspiracies?
+Who do you think is behind these conspiracies?
+If there is any conspiracy at all.